By the end of this section, you will be able to:

 I was considering writing something that would acknowledge that I now judge the major critiques of the study as largely correct. . . .
 I believe I owe the gay community an apology for my study making unproven claims of the efficacy of reparative therapy.
 I also apologize to any gay person who wasted time or energy undergoing some form of reparative therapy because they believed that I had proven that reparative therapy works with some “highly motivated” individuals.
 (Becker, 2012, pars.
 2, 5)

-Citing research that suggests not only that gay conversion therapy is ineffective, but also potentially harmful, legislative efforts to make such therapy illegal have either been enacted (e.g., it is now illegal in California) or are underway across the United States, and many professional organizations have issued statements against this practice (Human Rights Campaign, n.d.)
+Citing research that suggests not only that conversion therapy is ineffective, but also potentially harmful, legislative efforts to make such therapy illegal have either been enacted or are underway across the United States, and many professional organizations have issued statements against this practice (Human Rights Campaign, n.d.)

 Our scientific knowledge and general understanding about gender identity continue to evolve, and young people today have more opportunity to explore and openly express different ideas about what gender means than previous generations.
-Recent studies indicate that that majority of millennials (those ages 18–34) regard gender as a spectrum instead of a strict male/female binary, and that 12% identify as transgender or gender non-conforming.
-Additionally, over half of people ages 13–20 know people who use gender-neutral pronouns (such as they/them) (Kennedy, 2017).
-This change in language means that millennials and Generation Z people understand the experience of gender itself differently.
+Recent studies indicate that the majority of millennials (those ages 18–34) regard gender as a spectrum instead of a strict male/female binary, and that 12% identify as transgender or gender non-conforming.
+Additionally, more people know others who use gender-neutral pronouns (such as they/them) (Kennedy, 2017).
+This change in language may indicate that millennials and Generation Z people understand the experience of gender itself differently.
 As young people lead this change, other changes are emerging in a range of spheres, from public bathroom policies to retail organizations.
 For example, some retailers are starting to change traditional gender-based marketing of products, such as removing “pink and blue” clothing and toy aisles.
 Even with these changes, those who exist outside of traditional gender norms face difficult challenges.
-Even people who vary slightly from traditional norms can be the target of discrimination and sometimes even violence.
+Even people who vary slightly from traditional norms are often the target of discrimination and violence.

 Cultural Factors in Sexual Orientation and Gender Identity

 Issues related to sexual orientation and gender identity are very much influenced by sociocultural factors.
 Even the ways in which we define sexual orientation and gender vary from one culture to the next.
-While in the United States heterosexuality has historically been viewed as the norm, there are societies that have different attitudes regarding gay behavior.
-In fact, in some instances, periods of exclusively homosexual behavior are socially prescribed as a part of normal development and maturation.
+While in the United States heterosexuality has historically been viewed as the norm (making it a heteronormative society), there are societies that have different attitudes regarding LGBTQ people.
+In fact, in some instances, periods of exclusively same-sex sexual behavior are socially prescribed as a part of normal development and maturation.
 For example, in parts of New Guinea, young boys are expected to engage in sexual behavior with other boys for a given period of time because it is believed that doing so is necessary for these boys to become men (Baldwin & Baldwin, 1989).

 There has historically been a two-gendered culture in the United States.
-We have tended to classify an individual as either male or female.
+We have tended to classify an individual as either male or female according to the sex they were assigned at birth, leading the United States to be considered a cisnormative society.
 However, in some cultures there are additional gender variants resulting in more than two gender categories.
 For example, in Thailand, you can be male, female, or kathoey.
-A kathoey is an individual who would be described as intersexed or transgender in the United States (Tangmunkongvorakul, Banwell, Carmichael, Utomo, & Sleigh, 2010).
-Intersex is a broad term referring to people whose bodies are not strictly biologically male or female (Hughes, et al. 2006).
-Intersex conditions can present at any time during life (Creighton, 2001).
-Sometimes a child may be born with components of male and female genitals, and other times XY chromosomal differences are present (Creighton, 2001; Hughes, et al. 2006).
+A kathoey is an individual who would be described as intersex or transgender in the United States (Tangmunkongvorakul, Banwell, Carmichael, Utomo, & Sleigh, 2010).

 The Case of David Reimer